 Complex Regional Pain Syndrome (CRPS/RSD)

-Complex Regional Pain Syndrome (CRPS) Symptoms:
+Complex Regional Pain Syndrome Diagnosis and Treatments:

-- Pain described as “burning” or “throbbing” that can be continuous.
+- Pain described as burning or throbbing.

 - Hypersensitivity to cold or touch.